blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 alpine-docker.tar that ${solution_name} can process when passed in with the --docker.tar=alpine-docker.tar command line argument.

-### Inspecting multiple images more efficiently

-By default, ${solution_name} starts, uses, and then stops and removes either one or two containerized image inspector services per run.
-This may be appropriate when scanning a single image, but when scanning many images, it is highly inefficient.

-The scanning of many images is completed significantly faster by starting the image inspector services once, and running multiple instances of ${solution_name}, so that each one sends requests to the already-running image inspector services.

-The following script illustrates how this is done in a Docker environment:

-    curl -O ${source_raw_content_url_base}/${source_repo_organization}/${project_name}/master/deployment/docker/batchedImageInspection.sh

-To keep the example simple, this script only starts the Alpine image inspector service.
-In general, you must start two more services: the Ubuntu image inspector service for inspecting images built from dpkg-based Linux distros, and the CentOS image inspector service for inspecting images built from rpm-based Linux distributions.
-It doesn't matter which service receives the request; any service redirects if necessary.

 ### Running Detect on a project directory that exists within a Docker image

 When you want to run Detect on a directory that exists within a Docker image, you can use the following approach: